hoaxly/hoaxlybot-container/README.md

 ## About
+This project provides a chatbot for various platforms.

-This project is using Botman and Botman Studio, a laravel based chatbot framework: https://botman.io
+It is based on Botman and Botman Studio, a laravel based chatbot framework: https://botman.io

 ## Development with docker